- Course Number:

 - Special Fee:

-Course DescriptionDevelops an understanding of rational numbers (fractions, percents, decimals, ratio, and proportion), pre-algebra, algebra, statistics, geometry and measurements.
-Includes applications that involve whole numbers, decimals and fractions.
-Prerequisites: Placement into RD 80 or higher or CASAS Reading score of 211 or higher.
+Course DescriptionCovers rational numbers (fractions, percents, decimals, ratio, and proportion), pre-algebra, algebra, statistics, geometry and measurements.
+Includes applications involving whole numbers, decimals and fractions.
+Recommended: Placement into RD 80 or higher or CASAS Reading score of 221 or higher and CASAS Math score of 221 or higher.

 Intended Outcomes for the course